NapthaAI/naptha-sdk/README.md

 ```

 You'll also want to set the necessary environmental variables before running the rest of your script.
 One simple way to do this is like so:

 ```python
 from dotenv import load_dotenv

 load_dotenv()
 ```

-Decentralized agent workflows are necessarily asyncranous.
-We'll need a library to handle async updates.
+Decentralized agent workflows are necessarily asynchronous.
+We'll need a library to handle async updates:

 ```python
 import asyncio
 ```

-Now that we've imported the necessary compoenents, we can easily define functions to assist in orchestration.
+Now that we've imported the necessary components, we can easily define functions to assist in orchestration.

 A function to list tasks could look like this:

 ```python
 async def list_tasks(hub):
     tasks = await hub.list_tasks()